Septian Bagaskara

-Septian Satria Bagaskara (born 26 September 1997) is an Indonesian professional footballer who plays as a striker for Liga 1 club Dewa United.
+Septian Satria Bagaskara (born 26 September 1997) is an Indonesian professional footballer who plays as a striker for Super League club Garudayaksa.

 Club career

 Persik Kediri

 Born in Kediri, Bagaskara started his professional career with Persedikab Kediri in 2016, In 2017 Bagaskara joined Persik Kediri.
 On 25 November 2019 Persik successfully won the 2019 Liga 2 Final and promoted to Liga 1, after defeated Persita Tangerang 3–2 at the Kapten I Wayan Dipta Stadium, Gianyar.

 Persekat Tegal (loan)

 He was signed for Persekat Tegal to play in Liga 3 Regional route: Central Java in the 2018 season, on loan from Persik Kediri.

 RANS Nusantara

 Bagaskara was signed for RANS Nusantara to play in Liga 1 in the 2022–23 season.
 He made his league debut on 23 July 2022 in a match against PSIS Semarang at the Jatidiri Stadium, Semarang.
 On 29 July 2022, Bagaskara scored his first league goals for the team with scored two goals in a 3–3 draw over PSS Sleman at the Pakansari Stadium.
 On 9 December 2022, Bagaskara scored in the 44th minute and saved RANS Nusantara from losing to Persikabo 1973. score draw 1–1.
-A week laters, he scored in a 2–1 win over Bhayangkara.
+A week later he scored in a 2–1 win over Bhayangkara.